📅 22 Apr 2025 • 📖 23 min read

 Justice includes piety, good-heartedness, public spiritedness, honesty, equity, and fair dealing.

 From a Stoic’s standpoint, a just person guides their decisions based on what is fair and gives others their proper dues, even when under threat or in turbulent times.
-They quickly choose what would serve the society best.
+They waste no time choosing what would serve society best.

 For the unjust people, the idea of justice shifts from case to case, as they try to balance each situation with how much it is good to them against how much it is unfair that others will tolerate.